TOLOSAT/flight-software/README.md

 make nucleo_f411re_defconfig
 ```

-`make menuconfig` exposes the project options and those of all configurable modules in a single interface, storing the complete firmware configuration in `.config`.
-A module may also provide standalone `menuconfig` and defconfig workflows; when supported, run Make from that module's directory to manage its independent `.config`.
+`make menuconfig` exposes the project options and those of all configurable modules in a single interface, storing the complete project configuration in `.config`.
+Each module owns a standalone entry point in `gen/Kconfig` and exports its composable options through `gen/Kconfig.options`.
+Running Make from a module directory manages an independent `.config`; builds launched from this repository instead pass the project `.config` to every module.

+Each build domain generates its own scoped `autoconf.h` under `build/`.
+Only the options declared by that module are emitted, and an unchanged header keeps its timestamp.
+Changing a kernel option therefore does not by itself rebuild the applications or middleware libraries.

 Common commands are: